vinithmundhra/sc_wifi/doc/programming.rst

   * CLK  - SPI clock (default 12.5MHz)
   * PWR_EN - Power enable to TiWi-SL

-For example, these ports are setup in the demo appilcation as:
+For example, these ports are setup in the demo application as:
 ::

-    on stdcore[0]: spi_master_interface tiwisl_spi =
+    on tile[0]: spi_master_interface tiwisl_spi =
     {
       XS1_CLKBLK_1,
       XS1_CLKBLK_2,